-The note corresponding to the continuous evaluation section will include the qualification of deliverable tasks, questionnaires carried out in class, participation in debates, etc.
+The grade corresponding to the continuous evaluation section will include the score of deliverable tasks, questionnaires, participation in debates and forums, etc.

-The final mark of the subject will be composed of: the mark obtained in the Theory section (70%), the mark obtained in the Laboratory section (15%) and the mark of the continuous evaluation (15%).
+The final grade of the course will be composed by: the grade obtained in the Theory section (70%), the grade obtained in the Laboratory section (15%) and the grade of the continuous evaluation (15%).

-Final Grade = [0.70 x Theory] + [0.15 x Laboratory] + [0.15 x Continuous Evaluation]
+Final grade = [0.70 x Theory] + [0.15 x Laboratory] + [0.15 x Continuous evaluation].

-Finally, carrying out a piece of work and exposing it (optional work) will allow the final mark to be increased up to one point in addition to the final mark, as long as it reaches a minimum value of 4.5.
+Finally, the realization of a work and the exposition of the same (optional work) will allow to increase the final grade up to an additional point to the final grade if it reaches a minimum value of 4.5.